projectNEWM/newm-batcher-v1/README.md

 git checkout -b your-personal-branch
 ```

-The batcher requires a fully-synced cardano node, cardano-cli, cardano-address, [Ogmios](https://github.com/CardanoSolutions/ogmios), [Oura](https://github.com/txpipe/oura), [Aiken](https://github.com/aiken-lang/aiken), python3, yq, and jq.
+The batcher requires a fully-synced cardano node and requires cardano-cli, cardano-address, [Ogmios](https://github.com/CardanoSolutions/ogmios), [Oura](https://github.com/txpipe/oura), [Aiken](https://github.com/aiken-lang/aiken), python3, yq, and jq.

 The batcher comes with a setup helper file, `setup.sh`.
 This file will check and download all required external binaries.
 It will create the python virtual environment and install the required modules.
-It is assume the cardano-node is already running and is fully-synced.
+It is assumed the cardano-node is already running and is fully-synced.

 After the setup is completed, create the batcher and collateral keys using the `keys/setup_keys.sh` script then update the `config.yaml` file.